knockout/tko/README.md

 var options = { globals: window, attribute: "data-bind" };
 ko.bindingProvider.instance = new ko.secureBindingsProvider(options);
 ```

+With the above, when you run `ko.applyBindings` the knockout bindings will be parsed by KSB and the respective bindings' `valueAccessors` will be KSB instead of Knockout's own binding engine (which at its core uses the `new Function`, which is barred by CSP's `eval` policy).

 When the `attribute` option is not provided the default binding for KSB is `data-sbind`.
 You can see more options below.
 By default KSB the `globals` object for KSB is an empty object.
 The options are described in more detail below.